 The Company has employment agreements with each of its Named Executive Officers.
-The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during this term, the compensation and benefits to be provided by the Company in exchange for the Named Executive Officer's services, the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company in the event of a change of control by the Company.
+The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during this term, the compensation and benefits to be provided by the Company in exchange for the Named Executive Officer's services, the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company in the event of a change of control of the Company.

-The compensation paid to the NEOs other than Mr Gregorio, Mr Rivera and Mr Cortes is denominated in Canadian dollars.
-For the purposes of calculating the Canadian dollar equivalent of the Chilean and Argentinean Peso the following rates were used to convert the Peso amounts to Canadian dollars:
+The compensation paid to the NEOs other than Mr. Rivera and Mr. Cortes is denominated in Canadian dollars.
+For the purposes of calculating the Canadian dollar equivalent of the Chilean Peso, the following rates were used to convert the Chilean Peso amount to a Canadian dollar amount: